stephenlb/pubnub-mongo-pipe/blog.md

-# MongoDB Stream Sync Pipe for iPhone with WebSockets
+# MongoDB Stream Pipe for iPhone with WebSockets

 !!!!!
 IPHONE SCREENSHOT SHOW HORIZONGAL VIEW !!!!!

-We found a Gun.IO $1,025 commision listing which asked for **Real-time data stream of Geo Coordinates directly from MongoDB to your iPhone with Node.JS Support**.
+We found a Gun.IO $1,025 commision listing which MapHub posted requesting **Real-time data stream of Geo Coordinates directly from MongoDB to your iPhone with Node.JS Support**.
 Rather than taking the commision,